Exceptional Wetlands and Folk Art

 Plaisance stands out for its tourism offerings, which are centered on nature and culture.

 In the spring, the Parc national de Plaisance becomes the setting for a spectacular natural show, as thousands of Canada geese stop over in the marshes.
-In summer, the site transforms into a refuge for a wide variety of birds; the landscapes of the Petite Presqu’île, shaped by the Ottawa River, invite visitors to observe and relax, right near the trails and campground.
+In the summer, the site transforms into a refuge for a wide variety of birds; the landscapes of the Petite Presqu’île, shaped by the Ottawa River, invite visitors to observe wildlife and relax, right near the trails and campground.
 The Moulin Falls add a touch of grandeur to the experience: with a drop of 63 meters, they impress as much with their height as with the power of the site.
-A lookout, observation areas, and a walking trail allow you to fully enjoy them at the leisurely pace of a nature walk.
+A lookout, observation areas, and a walking trail allow visitors to fully enjoy the scenery at the leisurely pace of a nature walk.